 Best High Performance Hard Drives

 You may have noticed that despite recommending RAM upgrades throughout this guide, I have not listed any RAM recommendation articles.
 The reason for this is that when choosing RAM, the type of RAM you buy is far more important than the brand.
-Two seperate RAM sticks made to similar specifications - for example, DDR2 800 - will perform similarly in most situations.
+Two separate RAM sticks made to similar specifications - for example, DDR2 800 - will perform similarly in most situations.
 As such, discovering which brands of RAM are the most reliable is more important than discovering which provide the best performance.

 Narrowing The List